scaleoutsystems/fedn/docs/faq.rst

 Q: Can I start a client listening only to training requests or only on validation requests?:
 --------------------------------------------------------------------------------------------

 Yes!
-You can toggle which message streams a client subscibes to when starting the client.
+You can toggle which message streams a client subscribes to when starting the client.
 For example, to start a pure validation client:

 .. code-block:: bash